spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/4-continuous-delivery/1-cd-basics.md

 http post --target "http://localhost:9000" --data "spring"
 ```

-From the log file of the `log` application, you will see the following:
+From the log file of the `log` application, you should see the following:

 ```
 log-sink                                 :  SPRING
 ```

-The command `stream manifest http-ingest` shows all the applications and their properties for this version fo the the stream.
+The `stream manifest http-ingest` command shows all the applications and their properties for this version of the stream:

 ```
 stream manifest http-ingest
 ```

-You can see the following result:
+You should see a result similar to the following:

 ```json
 {/* highlight-range{8,29,50} */}